 The sanctimonious types are like butterflies that only pay fleeting visits from one school to another, since they are always looking for flowery, comfortable armchairs to rest upon; they sanctimoniously hate Sexual Magic and go around always swarming with fear.

 These types of sanctimonious persons always assume that Jesus Christ was a simpleton filled with sanctimoniousness.
-Yet, those Theosophists, Rosicrucians, and Spiritualist-channelers, etc. of Aquarius who assume this, are mistaken.
+Yet, those Theosophists, Rosicrucians, and Spiritual-channelers, etc., of Aquarius who assume this, are mistaken.

 The authentic saint is a perfect gentleman/lady who totally fulfills the ten commandments of the law of God, and who knows how to handle his sword when necessary, in order to defend good, truth, and justice.
 The authentic saint never goes around boasting about it, since he is always known by his deeds.
 “Ye shall know them by their fruits.”
 [Matthew 7:16]

 This chapter is from The Major Mysteries (1956) by Samael Aun Weor.
 The print and ebook editions by Glorian Publishing (a non-profit organization) are illustrated to aid your understanding, and include features like a glossary and index.
 Buy the book, and you benefit yourself and others.